CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

-# Prepared Statement with Execute
+# Prepared Statement with Binding Methods

 +++